cavediverchris/Final-Fantasy-7-Walkthrough/README.md

-# Final-Fantasy-7-Walkthrough
+# Final Fantasy 7 Walkthrough
-An open-source Final Fantasy 7 walkthrough
+An open-source Final Fantasy 7 walkthrough built for fun and for the community.